andreasdr/minitscript/README.md

 MinitScript is developed as part of our [TDME2 3D Engine](https://github.com/andreasdr/tdme2) to match the requirements for performant script execution, as well as straight forward game logic scripting.

-MinitScript might borrow some ideas from JavaScript, Kotlin, PHP and even Pascal, C# and C++, which you might like and find familier.
+MinitScript might borrow some ideas from JavaScript, Kotlin, PHP and even Pascal, C# and C, C++, which you might like and find familier.
 Also note the focus on easy integration into other products and easy customizability and extendability.

 ## 1.1.
 Open source